Tokyo Food Monjayaki Tour

 • Reservation is required at least 3 days in advance.

 This is a food tour where you’ll explore the best hidden local gems in Tsukishima that don’t appear in guidebooks.
-While Tsukishima is famous for monjayaki, we want to introduce you to other delicious dishes as well, so we will take you to three carefully selected restaurants.
-These are popular spots among locals and do not have English menus, but we will take your requests and order on your behalf.
+While it is famous for monjayaki, we want to introduce you to other delicious dishes as well, so we will take you to three carefully selected restaurants.

 Since Tsukiji is nearby, we can source fresh seafood at affordable prices.
-So we’ll start with some fresh sashimi, then enjoy yakitori, and finally, savor monjayaki.
+So we’ll start with some fresh sashimi, then enjoy yakitori or yakiniku, and finally, savor monjayaki.
 You can also order okonomiyaki, so you can compare the flavors of monjayaki and okonomiyaki.

-After visiting three restaurants, we’ll end the tour by introducing you to a well-loved local bakery famous for Melonpan, a Japanese sweet bun with a cookie crust.
+After visiting three restaurants, we’ll end the tour by introducing you to a well-loved local bakery famous for Melon pan.
+Melon pan is a Japanese sweet bread with a crispy cookie-like top.
+It looks like a melon but doesn’t taste like one.

 Dai Mizuno, Samurai Instructor for Advanced Students